calledit/x86_x64_function_tracer/README.md

 Tracing breakpoint type 4 can only be effeictly solved by wraping the entire call in a new call instruction.
 The issue with this is jumps IE .pdata fucnctions that are not functions.
 Not sure if this is a thing.
 Anyway tracing breakpoint type 4 is the least important type to trace.
 We might not even need to do it.

+If you have access to Intel Processor Trace(hardware based instruction logging) Finding where a ret came from or if fucntion was called or jumped to should be easy.

 ## Work so far